ipfs/specs/src/data-formats/cid.md

 It uses cryptographic hashes to achieve content addressing.
 It uses several [multiformats](https://github.com/multiformats/multiformats) to achieve flexible self-description, namely:

-1. [multihash](https://github.com/multiformats/multihash) to hash content addressed, and
+1. [multihash](https://github.com/multiformats/multihash) for content-addressed hashing, and
 2. [multicodec](https://github.com/multiformats/multicodec) to type that addressed content, to form a binary self-contained identifier, and optionally also
 3. [multibase](https://github.com/multiformats/multibase) to encode that binary CID as a string.

 Concretely, it's a *typed* content address: a tuple of `(content-type, content-address)`.